 - Fill another pastry bag with caramel, and pipe it into the middle of each cookie, making sure the caramel stays inside the ganache so you don’t make a mess.

-- Cover each one with another cookie to make cookie sandwiches.
+- Cover each one with another cookie to make Chocolate and Caramel Shortbread Sandwiches.